 Users who smoke the White Widow strain first experience the sweet circus scent as part of the taste.
 Then, the taste moves on to earthly flavors, such as the scent of pine wood.
 Tasting a flower-like aroma is also a very common experience among users of this strain.
 To most smokers, the blend is delightful and soothing, without losing any of the expected effects of a regular cannabis strain.
 Others tend to find that the blend loses softness along the way, resulting in a relatively harsh smoke.
 To most users, however, smoking accessories tend to drown this unwanted side effects of the strain.

 How Does It Feel To Use The White Widow Strain?

-The White Widow in particular is made up of about 15% or 20% THC, something for which it is considered a medium-strength strain.
-When it was initially grown and created by Shantibaba, the White Widow was meant to combine and increase the positive effects of the Indica and Sativa strains as much as possible.
+The White Widow, in particular, is made up of about 15% or 20% THC, something for which it is considered a medium-strength strain.
+When it was initially grown and created by Shantibaba, the was meant to combine and increase the positive effects of the Indica and Sativa strains as much as possible.
 Perhaps the major accomplishment the White Widow has is that it can achieve complete organic relaxation in the user without putting him down.
 Smokers tend to find the cerebral side effects that White Widow brings particularly enjoyable.
 Some tend to seek out this form of strain precisely because of this effect.
-Thanks to its soothing but functional capacities, White Widow users can feel happier and more relaxed while also particularly more social and confident.
+Thanks to its soothing but functional capacities, users can feel happier and more relaxed while also particularly more social and confident.
 Users continue to attest on a regular basis how the White Widow allows them to be more creative at their tasks, helping them secure their goals.